AdobeDocs/experience-manager-forms-cloud-service.en/help/known-issues.md

 * When you import an adaptive form that uses a template containing the Save button, the Save button continues to appear in an adaptive form even after it is removed from corresponding theme template.
 The save as a draft feature is not available for adaptive forms created and hosted on AEM Forms Cloud Service.
 So, the button would not work.
 Manually remove the Save button from the form to avoid any confusion.
 * You cannot reorder components in the content tree of an adaptive form.
 * Forms and other assets under the Forms & Documents section do not display referenced content.
+* Do not add and run any AEM Workflows related tests against your Forms as a Cloud Service environment in Cloud Manager pipeline until further notice.
+Keep an eye on release notes for information on the resolution.

 ## Limitations {#limitations}